Ships of the Line

 HMS Victory – 1744

 Launched in 1737, wrecked in 1744

 Victory was a 96-gun second-rate ship of the line.
-Not to be confused with the more famous HMS Victory of the Battle of Trafalgar fame.
+Not to be confused with the later and more famous HMS Victory of the Battle of Trafalgar fame.

 Expansive features in her design compromised her stability and due to jealousy of the shipwright, the order to build a vessel “low and snug” was ignored and a particularly large and roomy vessel was built which was a feeble sailing vessel requiring several refits before passing her sea trials.

 Victory was wrecked with the loss of her entire crew of 1,150 during a storm in the English Channel.
 For many years she was believed to have foundered on the Black Rock off the Casquets.
 The wreck was eventually found 80 kms from where it was thought to have gone down.